 2i.
 Management excludes the following: creating or editing content for posts, pages, products, policies, or SEO, creating graphics or editing images beyond resizing or cropping, SEO and analytics strategy, review, or consulting, interacting with third-party vendors (exception: co-managed web hosting), purchasing plugins, license keys, or extensions, build-outs, plugin development, or theme development, including building new major functionality on an existing site.

 Co-Managed Web Hosting

 3a.
-MountainWP’s co-managed web hosting service is only available to clients with an active WordPress Maintenance or On-Call Editing plan.
+MountainWP’s co-managed web hosting service is only available to clients with an active WordPress Maintenance or Management plan.

 3c.
 MountainWP’s Cloudways account needs to be added as a Team Member with Support Access and Full Console Access for any server under co-management.
 Similarly, our DreamHost account needs to be granted privileges for full access, except for billing.